snr-laboratory/snrlab-microfab-trial0/doc/Filmphotomaskprocedure.md

 **Before moving forward, the following insruments will be reserved ahead of time:**
 * OAI Model806 manual Front/Backside Contact Mask Aligner
-* AJA ATC ORION Series Evaporation System
+* AJA ATC ORION Series Evaporation System (community Cr)
-* AJA ATC ORION Series UHV Sputtering System
+* AJA ATC ORION Series UHV Sputtering System (community Al)

 2. Piranha Clean of Glass Slides
-   * Prepare H2SO4 + H2O2 3:1 concentration solution enough to submerge the glass substrate
+   * Prepare H2SO4 + H2O2 3:1 concentration solution enough to submerge the glass substrate (20minutes)
    * DI sonication for 2 minutes
    * Rinse with DI and N2 dry
    * Note: The hydroxylation process is essential for obtaining good adhesion between resist and substrate

 3. Spin Coating
    * Set-up hot-plates - one @ 150C and another @ 100C
-   * Clean substrate with a 2 minute acetone sonication, 2 minute IPA sonication and N2 dry
+   * Clean substrate with a 2 minutes acetone sonication, 2 minute IPA sonication and N2 dry
    * Place substrate on hotplate to remove any residual acetone/IPA (~30s)
    * Place substrate in wafer box and allow to cool (wait ~15sec before placing in wafer box)
    * Obtain resist (NR9-1000PY) and disposable pipettes and carefully apply the resist